eddelbuettel/bh/README.md

 ### Updating

-We aim to maintain this package in a somewhat conservative fashion and do not immediately jump the newest Boost releases.
+We aim to maintain this package in a somewhat conservative fashion and do not always immediately jump the newest Boost releases.
 Rather, we (used to) start from the [Debian sources for Boost](https://packages.debian.org/sid/libboost-all-dev) to ensure that we work with a version that is at the same time current yet